saphanaacademy/sap-analytics-cloud-live-connections/README.md

     https://myhost.lab.cloud.sap:4390/sap/bc/ina/service/v2/GetResponse?Request={%22Metadata%22:{%22Expand%22:[%22Cubes%22]}}

 #### Error ####
-If the user does not have the INA_ROLECreating a Live Connection to SAP HANA
+If the user does not have the INA_ROLE the following error is returned by SAP Analytics Cloud when creating the Live Connection:

     You are not authorized to query the remote system.
 Please ask your administrator to grant you the InA role.